loyc12/IRC42/README.md

 TODO :
-	prevent users to connect to serv with duplicate nicknames (and not just to chan) check for user presence and perms when calling channel functions implement setChannelTopic ->Almost done, need to fix the syntax for LimeChat finish implementing setChanMode()
+	prevent users to connect to serv with duplicate nicknames (and not just to chan) check for user presence and perms when calling channel functions implement setChannelTopic ->So annoy by the syntax for LIMECHAT! ugh finish implementing setChanMode()
 	remove user from all channels when QUIT rework invite message (invite #1 to)